Frame Guidance: Training-Free Guidance for Frame-Level Control in Video Diffusion Models: Method

 \textbf{Stylized video generation} aims to synthesize videos in the style of a given reference image using a T2V model.
 We employ a differentiable style encoder $\Psi$ to compute the \emph{style loss} defined as $\mathcal{L}_e = - \sum_{i \in \mathcal{I}} \cos(\Psi(x_{\text{style}}), \Psi(x_{0|t}^i))$, where $x_{style}$ is the style reference image.
 We use the Contrastive Style Descriptor (CSD)~\citep{somepalli2024csd} for $\Psi(\cdot)$, and find that guiding only a few selected (or randomly chosen) frames is sufficient to propagate the desired style across the entire video.

 \textbf{Looped video generation} aims to synthesize videos where the first and last frames match, producing a seamless loop using a T2V model.
-We define the loss as $\mathcal{L}_e = \|\operatorname{sg}(x_{0|t}^1) - x_{0|t}^L\|_2^2$, where $\operatorname{sg}(\cdot)$ denotes the \emph{stop-gradient} operator.
-This design prevents over-saturation of the generated frames by forcing the last frame to be updated the most to match the first frame.
+We define the loss as $\mathcal{L}_e = \|x_{0|t}^1 - x_{0|t}^L\|_2^2$, which encourages the first and last frames to become naturally aligned, enabling smooth looping.

 \textbf{General input guidance} aims to synthesize videos conditioned on general user-specified conditions beyond RGB images, for example, depth maps or sketches.
 We use a differentiable encoder $\Psi$, such as a depth estimator~\citep{yang2024depth} or an edge predictor~\citep{chan2022lineart}, to extract structural features from the estimated clean image.
 We minimize an encoder-aligned L2 loss defined as $\mathcal{L}_e = \sum_{i \in \mathcal{I}}\|\Psi(x_*^{i}) - \Psi(x_{0|t}^i)\|_2^2$, where $\Psi(x_*^i)$ denotes the encoded target conditions.